-In September 2021, we entered into a third amendment to our loan and security agreement, or the third amendment, pursuant to which we borrowed \$10.0 million under a new term loan and used the proceeds of such new term loan to repay the outstanding balance on the prior term loan.
-In addition, as a result of the third amendment we have the ability to request one or more additional term loans in an aggregate principal amount of \$10.0 million prior to December 31, 2022.
-As a result of the third amendment, interest on amounts outstanding accrues at a variable annual rate equal to the greater of (i) the prime rate plus 0.25% or (ii) 4.75%, and we are required to make interest-only payments on any outstanding balances through December 31, 2022.
-Subsequent to the interest-only period, we will be required to make equal monthly payments of principal plus interest until the loan matures on June 30, 2024.
-In addition, under the loan and security agreement, as amended by the third amendment, we paid a one-time fee of \$0.8 million to PacWest in October 2021 upon the closing of the IPO.
-As a result of the third amendment, we are also obligated to pay PacWest a fee of 1.0% of the aggregate principal amounts then outstanding if any term loans are repaid prior to September 17, 2022, which is approximately one year from the date of the third amendment to our loan and security agreement.
-In May 2022, we entered into a fourth amendment to our loan and security agreement primarily to modify certain financial statement and electronic delivery requirements consistent with our operations as a public company.
+In November 2019, we entered into a loan and security agreement with PacWest, as amended, under which we borrowed \$10.0 million under a term loan, which amount remains outstanding.
+We have the ability to request one or more additional term loans in an aggregate principal amount of \$10.0 million prior to December 31, 2022.
+Borrowings under the loan and security agreement are collateralized by substantially all of our assets, excluding intellectual property.
+Interest on amounts outstanding accrues at a variable annual rate equal to the greater of (i) the prime rate plus 0.25% or (ii) 4.75%.
+As of June 30, 2022, the interest rate on the term loan is 5.0%.
+We are required to make interest-only payments on any outstanding balances through December 31, 2022.
+Subsequent to the interest-only period, we will be required to make equal monthly payments of principal plus interest until the term loan matures on June 30, 2024.
+In addition, under the loan and security agreement, as amended, we paid a one-time success fee of \$0.8 million to PacWest in October 2021 upon the closing of the IPO.
+Additionally, we are obligated to pay PacWest a fee of 1.0% of the aggregate principal amounts then outstanding if any term loans are repaid prior to September 17, 2022.

 The loan and security agreement, as amended, contains customary representations, warranties and covenants and also include customary events of default, including payment defaults, breaches of covenants, a change of control and occurrence of a material adverse effect.

-We have the following minimum aggregate future loan payments under the loan and security agreement, as amended, at March 31, 2022 (in thousands):
+We have the following minimum aggregate future loan payments under the loan and security agreement, as amended, at June 30, 2022 (in thousands):

-num Loan yments
+Minimum Loan Payments

 2022 \$

 2023 6,667

 2024 3,333

 Total future principal payments 10,000

-Less: unamortized discount (321)
+Less: unamortized discount (273)

-Total notes payable \$ 9,679
+Total notes payable \$ 9,727